apapadakuni/EC463_SW_Project/README.md

 <h5>Step 3: Start the Backend Server</h5>
 <ul>
   <li>Navigate to EC463_SW_Project\miniApp in the terminal</li>
+  <li>Run the command "npm install" to install all the necessary packages</li>
   <li>Run the command "npm start"</li>
 </ul>
 <h5>Step 4: Start the Front-End Web App</h5>
 <ul>
   <li>Open a new terminal while keeping the previous terminal running</li>
   <li>Navigate to EC463_SW_Project\miniApp\angular-app</li>
+  <li>Run the command "npm install" to install all the necessary packages</li>
   <li>Run the commmand "ng serve"</li>
 </ul>
 <h5>Step 5: Open the Application in a Browser</h5>